iDash3/tinywebserver/README.md

 - physics degree: got it
   - [some notes on electrodynamics, quantum mechanics, optics](https://github.com/iDash3/textbook_notes/tree/main)

-- interned at Porsche in Germany. now fluent in German.
+- interned at Porsche in Germany. achieved fluency in German!

 - 3d antennas: grandparents live in a mountain, had problems getting signal. designed and built antennas for them. connected the mountains.